Managing Finances and Covering the Mortgage During Cancer Treatment

 State Assistance

-State programs may be available to provide mortgage assistance or other affordable housing support.
-Some of those programs include:
+State programs may provide mortgage assistance or other affordable housing support, including:

-HUD offers a list of HUD-approved local counseling resources.
+HUD keeps a list of approved local counseling resources.

 HUD Programs

-Amidst economic devastation from the COVID-19 pandemic, new mortgage relief measures have been instituted by the coronavirus relief bill, including a temporary moratorium on foreclosures and evictions and an explicit right to request forbearance for up to a total of 360 days.
+Amid economic devastation from the COVID-19 pandemic, the CARES Act enacted mortgage relief measures, including a temporary moratorium on foreclosures and evictions and the right to request forbearance for up to 360 days.

-In the wake of the Great Recession of 2008, HUD created several programs to help homeowners avoid foreclosure.
-Several of these programs ended in 2016.
+After the 2008 financial crisis, HUD created programs to help homeowners avoid foreclosure.
+Several ended in 2016.

 Fundraising

 Platforms like GoFundMe and MightyCause can help patients raise money to support housing and other costs during treatment.
 As medical bills rise and consumers struggle to pay for care, even with insurance, people increasingly turn to crowdfunding platforms.
 On GoFundMe, more than $1.5 billion has been raised for health care costs across approximately 250,000 campaigns each year.
-Relying on fundraising may not be the safest best.
-Estimates suggest most campaigns do not reach their goals.
-Still, it can’t hurt to try this approach.
+Fundraising alone may not be the safest bet.
+Most campaigns don't reach their goals.
+It's still worth trying.

-If you start a crowdfunding fundraiser, there are several platforms to choose from, but their focus, fees and rules vary.
+If you start a crowdfunding campaign, several platforms are available, but their focus, fees and rules vary.
 Some that you may have heard of don’t allow individual fundraisers.

 Home Modifications for People With Disabilities and Cancer